2018-usfca-cs-640-fall/lesmaeili-07_HW_R_and_Rmarkdown/Analysis_of_BLAST_Results.md

 Computational
 -------------

 With our R studio codes, we have created a large table where all the information from above analysis are tabulated.
-Our codes allow for creatingtidy data, generating reports and creating plots to answer our questions.
+Our codes allow for creating data, generating reports and creating plots to answer our questions.
+Let's go over a specific code as an example. + \#joined\_blast\_data\_metadata %&gt;% + \# filter(age\_s == 32) %&gt;% \# filtering based on specfic column + \# ggplot(aes(x = pident)) + \# this is for x axis + \# geom\_histogram() + + \# ggtitle("Percent Identiy Match age32") + \# This is our title + \# xlab("Percent") \# this is our x axis label

+In the above code, the filter command was used to choose 32 year olds in the age coloumn and draw a histogram with percent identity on the x axis and xlab command is used for to label.
 For example, I wanted to know how different are the bacterial colonies of 32 yr old vs those of 37.
-The histograms clearly show that percent identiy match graphs are different between these two age groups.
-In other words, we can conculde that we maybe able to determine a person's age based on their bacterial community on their skin.And another paragraph or two here.
+I used the code The histograms clearly show that percent identiy match graphs are different between these two age groups.
+In other words, we can conculde that we maybe able to determine a person's age based on their bacterial community on their skin.

 Results
 =======

 The results of the histograms indicate there are distinct differences between bacterial colonies for each age group.
-In addition, the differnces between dust and sebum.
+In addition, the differnces between dust and sebum have been very also graphed in a histogram.

 ``` r
 # Be sure to install these packages before running this script